 - 2 Tbsp.
 Fresh Basil, finely chopped (or 1 Tbsp. dried)

-- Add onion and bell pepper and cook 3 – 5 minutes or until tender.
+- Add additional oil if needed, then add onion and bell pepper and cook 3 - 5 minutes or until tender.

 - Add garlic and cook about 1 minute or until fragrant.

 - Stir in beef broth and allow to reduce for about 1½ minutes.

 - Then, stir in the tomato sauce, tomato paste, oregano, thyme, honey, salt, bay leaf, and pepper.

 - Add in the browned beef, cover and simmer 20 minutes.

 - Stir in the parsley and basil and remove the bay leaf.
 (If using dried spices, rub between hands as you sprinkle into the sauce to release flavor)